wmjasonward/jsftp-mlst/README.md

 If you need to read them you'll have to do something like:
 `entry['unix.mode']`

-MLSD/MLST implementations vary across Ftp servers.
+MLSD/MLST implementation specifics vary across Ftp servers.
 YMMV

 I tried to stick to the language support and eslint config of the jsftp project for consistency.